 When I was a kid, I HATED turmeric milk, also known as haldi ka doodh.
 In my six-year-old mind, there was nothing “golden” about golden milk.
 I treated it like medicine, because that’s how my parents gave it to me.
 If I had a minor cold or a tummy ache, then you can bet my mom or dad were making me a cup of turmeric milk.

 Fast forward to my twenties (ack, now 30s…) and I’m a golden milk believer.
-I drink it warm in the winter (the recipe for my turmeric milk is in my Healthy Indian eBook) and I even make concentrated golden milk gummies to help keep colds at bay.
+I drink it warm in the winter and I even make concentrated golden milk gummies to help keep colds at bay.
 In the summer though, I’m all about icy golden milk popsicles. ☀️

 These golden milk popsicles are sweet, icy and the perfect treat during this summer heat.
 If you have kiddos, these treats are a great way to get them to give golden milk a try.
 Just start off with less turmeric and work your way up – turmeric is an acquired taste.
 Another thing to keep in mind when serving this to kids (or messy adults), make sure they’re wearing a bib/old clothes!
 Turmeric stains are the worst.